dascritch/ondemiroir-audio-tag/README.md

 Features
 --------

 Link to an hash with a timecode to point the media player to the desired time.
+The main difference with standard media fragment is to permit external link to your page at a precise moment of your media.

 How to
 ------